Is Diabetes Genetic? What Can You Do About It?

 I am in rural Ohio.
 Many times, I am the only physician the patient will see.
 Most rural regions have non-physicians as their primary care providers.
 I am more well trained in managing diabetes than most non-physicians.

 It’s important for cardiologists to master diabetes care.
 Especially with the new SGLT2 inhibitor medications like Invokana, Jardiance, and Farxiga and the new GLP1 receptor agonists like Ozempic and Mounjaro (and others) that have shown tremendous cardiovascular risk reductions, improved outcomes, and less hospitalizations.
 These medications are going to be incorporated into most cardiovascular guidelines.
 The SGLT2 inhibitors are already indicated and in the guidelines for many cardiac conditions, and the GLP1 RAs will be next.
+If you are a healthcare provider that wants to get started in Obesity Medicine, grab my masterclass.

 My biggest pet peeve in all of medicine is that we wait 10-15 years before we tell a patient that they are diabetic.
 We wait until their fasting glucose is over 125 mg/dL and their A1c is over 6.5%.
 This is the official diagnostic criteria and that’s generally why most clinicians wait.